-10) Telecoms masts and wind turbines in prominent locations Elevated locations are preferred sites for telecom masts and wind turbines and in this expansive landscape these can result in wide ranging visual intrusion on the skyline and erosion of rural, character, to the detriment of defined special qualities of the AONB and adjacent Landscape Types.
+Elevated locations are preferred sites for telecom masts and wind turbines and in this expansive landscape these can result in wide ranging visual intrusion on the skyline and erosion of rural, character, to the detriment of defined special qualities of the AONB and adjacent Landscape Types.
 The benefits/harm balance requires careful analysis within this sensitive Landscape Type.

-11) Mineral extraction Demand for extraction of sands and gravel can affect tranquillity, fragile habitats and road traffic levels.
+11) Mineral extraction

+Demand for extraction of sands and gravel can affect tranquillity, fragile habitats and road traffic levels.
 There are quarries within the area to the south of Holt and at Beeston Regis.

-12) Climate change Climate change could result in the need for new crops, changes in farming practices, increased demand for reservoirs, the introduction of new pests and diseases affecting native species, and increased demand for / efficiency of renewable energy types.
+Climate change could result in the need for new crops, changes in farming practices, increased demand for reservoirs, the introduction of new pests and diseases affecting native species, and increased demand for / efficiency of renewable energy types.
 A changing climate will result in a change in the distribution and abundance of species that can in turn result in landscape scale changes, including potential impacts on the important lowland heathlands.

 A change in climate will result in different recreational patterns and use that could place increased pressure on the landscape for more tourism related development.

-13) Tree diseases and invasive species Ash dieback and other tree diseases may have a significant impact on the composition of woodland and hedgerow trees within the District and this Type.
+Ash dieback and other tree diseases may have a significant impact on the composition of woodland and hedgerow trees within the District and this Type.
 Invasive species have the potential to have a significant impact on native biodiversity that can result in landscape scale changes.
 Whilst rhododendrons have historically been associated with the parklands within this landscape, these are invasive, thriving on the acidic sandy soils, and have a detrimental impact on biodiversity within the ancient woodlands.